4 symptoms and signs you may have cataracts

 A cataract clouds the lens inside your eye, affecting your vision in a variety of ways.
 Many people over 60 years old will have at least some amount present.

 Left to develop, cataracts will eventually leave you feeling like you're looking through a frosted window.
 The problem can be easily fixed with surgery that removes the lens inside your eye and replaces it with a synthetic one to suit your purpose.

 One of the most common symptoms of cataracts is blurry vision.
 If you wear glasses, they may seem dirty.
+You may find it difficult to see and drive at night.
 Don't ignore blurred or misty sight.

 2. Dazzled by light